alexge233/trump_make/README.md

 # trump_make
-An experiment in DCGAN using Donald Trump's face as the dataset benchmark
+An experiment in DCGAN using Donald Trump's face as the dataset benchmark.